The First Five Years of Rewilding: What to Expect as your Urban Ecosystem Takes Root

 Root Systems and Foundations: Planning for Proximity

-As you select native plants, be mindful of what lies underground.
+As you select native plants, be mindful of what lies beneath the surface.
 Some roots can damage foundations—others are completely safe.

 Avoid planting deep-rooted canopy trees like Pseudotsuga menziesii (Douglas Fir) or Quercus garryana (Oregon White Oak) right next to structures.
 These species anchor themselves with powerful roots that can exert pressure on foundation walls or lift pavement over time.